-Output Circuit #1 default programmed as Alarm NAC will activate (Yes)

-Output Circuit #2 default programmed as Waterflow NAC will not activate (No)

-Output Circuit #3 default programmed as Release 1 will activate (Yes)

-Output Circuit #4 default programmed as Supv Bell NAC is not mapped (N/A)
+- Output Circuit #1 default programmed as Release 1 will activate (Yes) - Output Circuit #2 default programmed as Horn NAC will activate (Yes) - Output Circuit #3 default programmed as Alarm NAC will not activate (No) - Output Circuit #4 default programmed as Alarm NAC will activate (Yes)

 Note that the MAP may indicate that an Input Zone is programmed to a particular Output Circuit but, if it is cross-zoned with one or more other Input Zones, all must be active in order to activate the Output Circuit.
-Refer to the examples in "Circuit Mapping and Cross-Zoning" on page 91.
+Refer to the examples in "Circuit Mapping and Cross-Zoning" on page 95.

 The Output Circuit Map can be customized by selecting or deselecting any of the four output circuits for activation.
 Pressing the number key corresponding to the selected output will toggle the display between Yes for activation by the Input Zone to No for no activation.
-The new customized programming is automatically saved by the panel as soon as it is entered.
+The new customized programming is automatically saved as it is entered into the control panel.